What to do with a Computer Science and Artificial Intelligence degree

 - software engineer

 - system analyst

-- UX (user experience) designer
+- UX (user experience) or web designer.

 You may develop skills including:

 - critical judgement (such as evaluating and testing software)